Lucida Mansi: Biography

-Lucida died of the plague February 12, 1649, and was laid to rest in the chiesa dei Cappuccini a Lucca, in her family's crypt.
+Lucida died of the plague on 12 February 1649, and was laid to rest in the chiesa dei Cappuccini a Lucca, in her family's crypt.

 Lucida in legend

-Lucida Mansi, the daughter of Lucchese nobles, was said to be very beautiful and very vain.
+According to legend, Lucida Mansi, was said to be very beautiful and very vain.
 She was so cruel and concerned with the pleasures of the flesh that she killed her husband in order to be free to enjoy her many lovers.
 The legend states that she killed her lovers after sleeping with them by throwing them down a ditch covered in sharp blades.